-Purpose: Eslicarbazepine acetate (ESL) is a once-daily antiepileptic drug (AED) that is converted to eslicarbazepine, the primary active metabolite of ESL, after oral administration.
-A population pharmacokinetic (PK) model for eslicarbazepine was developed and the influence of selected covariates and concomitant antiepileptics was investigated
+Statement of Purpose, Innovation or Hypothesis: Eslicarbazepine acetate (ESL), a once-daily antiepileptic drug (AED), is converted to eslicarbazepine, the primary active metabolite of ESL, after oral administration.
+The population pharmacokinetics (PK) of eslicarbazepine were investigated, including assessment of covariates and concomitant antiepileptics

-Methods: Multiple ESL doses of 400-1200 mg administered once daily were studied.
-Modeling was performed with full-profile and sparse data from 224 subjects in eleven Phase 1 studies (4240 concentrations) and 815 subjects in three Phase 3 studies (Studies 2093-301, 2093-302, and 2093-304; 1725 concentrations).
-Results: A 1-compartment model with first-order absorption and elimination reasonably fit these data.
-Estimated basal eslicarbazepine apparent clearance (CL/F) was 2.43 L/h, with lower (33.8%) eslicarbazepine area under the concentration-time curve at steady state (AUCss) with concomitant administration of nobarbital-like metabolic inducers (phenytoin, primidone) or carbamazepine (range: 25.1% - 34.4% for carbamazepine doses of 200 mg twice daily to 400 mg three times daily).
-Eslicarbazepine CL/F increases with increasing creatinine clearance (CrCL); a hypothetical subject with an estimated CrCL of 80 or 50 mL/min and body weight of 70 kg will have a higher (7.5% and 17.8%) eslicarbazepine AUCss as compared to a hypothetical subject with the median CrCL of 115.7 mL/min and body weight of 70 kg.
-Eslicarbazepine CL/F increases in proportion to body weight, with AUCss 24.3% higher and 27.5% lower for a hypothetical subject with body weight of 34 or 140 kg, a CrCL of 115.7 mL/min, and not receiving concomitant AEDs relative to the same subject with body weight of 70 kg.
-Concomitant administration of phenobarbital/phenobarbital-like metabolic inducers (phenytoin, primidone) resulted in higher (19.6%) eslicarbazepine apparent distribution volume (V/F) compared to subjects administered no other AEDs.
-Female subjects had a slightly lower (16.15%) eslicarbazepine V/F compared to male subjects.
-The V/F increases with increasing body weight and is predicted to be 47.7, 51.4, and 56.2 L in a hypothetical female subject with a body weight of 62, 70, or 81 kg, and 56.9, 61.3, and 67.1 L for a male subject at the same body
+Description of Methods and Materials: Multiple ESL doses (400-1200 mg) administered once-daily were studied.
+Modeling was performed with data from eleven Phase 1 (224 subjects/4240 concentrations) and three Phase 3 studies (815 subjects/1725 concentrations)

+Data and Results: A 1-compartment model with first-order absorption and elimination reasonably fit these data.
+Estimated eslicarbazepine apparent clearance (CL/F) was 2.43 L/h, with lower (33.8%) area under the concentration-time curve at steady-state (AUCss) with concomitant administration of phenobarbital/phenobarbital-like metabolic inducers (phenytoin, primidone) or carbamazepine (range: 25.1% - 34.4% for carbamazepine doses of 200 mg twice daily to 400 mg three times daily).
+Eslicarbazepine CL/F increases with increasing creatinine clearance (CrCL); a hypothetical subject with an estimated CrCL of 80 or 50 mL/min, and body weight of 70 kg will have a higher (7.5% and 17.8%) eslicarbazepine AUCss as compared to a hypothetical subject with the median CrCL of 115.7 mL/min and body weight of 70 kg.
+Eslicarbazepine CL/F increases in proportion to body weight, with AUCss 24.3% higher and 27.5% lower for a hypothetical subject weighing 34 or 140 kg versus 70 kg, a CrCL of 115.7 mL/min, and not receiving concomitant AEDs.
+Concomitant administration of phenobarbital/phenobarbital-like metabolic inducers (phenytoin, primidone) resulted in higher (19.6%) eslicarbazepine apparent distribution volume (V/F).
+Females had lower (16.15%) eslicarbazepine V/F compared to males; a difference not expected to be clinically relevant.
+The V/F increases with increasing weight and is predicted to be 47.7, 51.4, and 56.2 L in a hypothetical female subject with a weight of 62, 70, or 81 kg, and 56.9, 61.3, and 67.1 L for a male subject with equivalent weight

-Conclusions: This modeling supported individual subject eslicarbazepine exposure estimation for Phase 3 population PK/PD efficacy analyses
+Interpretation, Conclusion or Significance: This modeling supported individual subject eslicarbazepine exposure estimation for Phase 3 PK/PD efficacy